tokio-rs/website/content/blog/2022-11-25-announcing-axum-0-6-0.md

 This was done by reworking the [`FromRequest`] trait and adding a new [`FromRequestParts`] trait.

+This also means that if you have implementations of [`FromRequest`] that doesn't need the request body then you should implement [`FromRequestParts`] instead.

 ## Run extractors from `middleware::from_fn`

 [`middleware::from_fn`] makes it easy to write middleware using familiar